Fish (Unix shell): No implicit subshell

 Some language constructs, like pipelines, functions and loops, have been implemented using so called subshells in other shell languages.
-Subshells are child programs that run a few commands for the shell and then exit.
-This implementation detail typically has the side effect that any state changes made in the subshell, such as variable assignments, do not propagate to the main shell.
-Fish never forks off so-called subshells; all builtins are always fully functional.
+Subshells are child programs that run a few commands to perform a task, then exit back to the parent shell.
+This implementation detail typically has the side effect that any state changes made in the subshell, such as variable assignments, do not propagate to the main shell. fish never creates subshells for language features; all builtins happen within the parent shell.